 - 5. Therefore the Secretary of State considers that there should be consideration of the scope for developing sites within the District but outside the AONB before releasing major development sites inside.
-The Strategic Housing Land Availability Assessment (SHLAA) indicates that there is considerable scope for development outside the AONB but within the District. - 6.
+The Strategic Housing Land Availability Assessment (SHLAA) indicates that there is considerable scope for development outside the AONB but within the District.
+Furthermore the Council now considers that it does have a five year land supply (including a 20% buffer) as required by paragraph 47 of the NPPF, even if no account is taken of the considerable constraint placed upon the Council by the high proportion of AONB within its jurisdiction. - 6.
 The draft Cotswold District Preferred Strategy includes information regarding sites for residential development which are considered by the Council to be available for development as a result of the Strategic Housing Land Availability Assessment (SHLAA) Review 2012. - 7.
-Fairford is outside the AONB.
-Paragraph 6.70 of the Preferred Strategy states: "The latest assessment of potential housing land, from the SHLAA (Strategic Housing Land Availability Assessment), for Fairford suggests that as many as 900 dwellings could be delivered within the Plan period."
-However this is proposed to be reduced to 260 for unspecified reasons. - 8 Lechlade is outside the AONB.
-Paragraph 6.82 of the Preferred Strategy states: "The latest assessment of potential housing land, from the SHLAA (Strategic Housing Land Availability Assessment), for Lechlade suggests that about 170 dwellings could be delivered within the Plan period."
-However this is proposed to be reduced to 140 for environmental reasons. - 9.
-Much of Mickleton is outside the AONB.
-6.90. of the Preferred Strategy states: "The latest assessment of potential housing land, from the SHLAA (Strategic
+Thus there is the potential for the "developing elsewhere" in the District especially outside the AONB where generally there is a presumption in favour of sustainable development: - 8.
+The Board is therefore of the view that the "scope elsewhere" test has not been met and therefore "exceptional circumstances" are not justified to allow this development. - 9.
+With respect to the third criterion the Board is of the view that this has not be met for the following reason: